akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 ## Measure data quality

 ### Key indicators
-Key indicators deep-dive into one particular criteria that needs to be fulfilled to reach a perfect quality score.
+Each key indicator deep-dive into one particular criteria that needs to be fulfilled to reach a perfect quality score.

 - **Products with an image**: enables you to know the percentage of products with at least 1 image and also how many products need an image to fulfill the criteria.
-- **Products with a good enrichment ratio**: enables to know the percentage of products with at least 80% of enriched attributes and how many products need to be enriched further.
+- **Products with a good enrichment ratio**: highlights the percentage of products with at least 80% of enriched attributes and the number of products that still need to be enriched further.
-- **Products with perfect spelling in text product values**: enables you to know the percentage of products without spelling mistakes in the product data and how many products hold correction suggestions for spell-check.
+- **Products with perfect spelling in text product values**: allows you to know the percentage of products without spelling mistakes in the product data as well as the number of products with correction suggestions for spell-check.
-- **Products properly labelled**: enables you to know the percentage of attributes and options without spelling mistakes and how many hold correction suggestions for spell-check.
+- **Products properly labelled**: displays the percentage of attributes and options without spelling mistakes and the number of correction suggestions for spell-check per product.

 ::: success
-By clicking on the number of products that need to be worked on, you are led to a product grid with all products that need to be improved on this specific criteria.
+By clicking on the number of products that can still be improved, you land on a product grid with all products for this specific criteria.
 :::

 ### Categories and families